2shady4u/godot-sqlite/README.md

 Creating function should only be seen as a measure of last resort and only be used when you perfectly know what you are doing.
 Be sure to first check out the available native list of [scalar SQL applications](https://www.sqlite.org/lang_corefunc.html) that is already available in SQLite3.

+### 2. My Android (or iOS) application cannot access the database!

+Android does not allow modification of files in the 'res://'-folder, thus blocking the plugin from writing to and/or reading from this database-file.
+In both cases, the most painless solution is to copy the entire database to the 'user://-folder' as apps have explicit writing privileges there.

+If there is a better solution, one that does not involve copying the database to a new location, please do enlighten me.

 # How to export?

 All json- and db-files should be part of the exact same folder (demo/data in the case of the demo-project).
 During export this folder should be copied in its entirety to the demo/build-folder, in which the executable will be created by Godot's export command line utilities.
 Luckily, a Godot script called 'export_data.gd' can also found in the demo-project and allows to automatically copy the demo/data-folder's contents to the demo/build-folder.